A Guide to Summer in Asheville

 It’s tough deciding among all the longtime breakfast greats in Asheville—Early Girl Eatery, Tupelo Honey, Biscuit Head—but I head to a familiar spot that’s on my way out of town: the no-frills country kitchen classic Moose Cafe, for biscuits and gravy and unending coffee refills.
 It’s right by the forty-five-year-old WNC Farmers Market, and also just a short drive away from the North Carolina Arboretum that Biltmore’s Andes mentioned earlier.

 I meet my friend Lauren Northup, a writer and historian who recently moved back home to Asheville from Charleston, and we amble the arboretum’s trails alongside rhododendron and gentle stair-stepping waterfalls.
 The place is a botanical wonderland right off the Blue Ridge Parkway, with ten miles of trails for dog walkers, runners, and hikers of all skill levels.
-Rocking chairs look out over a garden with mountain views beyond, and a crew of arborists are trimming shrubs around the Frederick Law Olmsted sculpture just in time for his two-hundredth birthday celebration this year.
+Rocking chairs look out over a garden with mountain views beyond, and a crew of arborists are trimming shrubs around the Frederick Law Olmsted sculpture just in time for his two-hundredth birthday celebration.
 Olmsted, considered the founder of American landscape architecture, once had the dream of building a tree research center for the state, which eventually led to the creation of this arboretum in 1986.

 We run into a staff member who tells me I might find my “mountain camellia” near the bonsai collection.
 Lauren and I split up to cover more ground but stay within shouting distance.
 “Is this it?”
 No. A few more steps.
 And then, just past the bonsai near the welcome center’s entrance, I see a tiny placard beneath a bending tree: Stewartia.
 I holler for my friend to see this extraordinary plant, just revealing its lime-green spring leaves, preparing for a summer bloom of silky white flowers.
 An invitation, as Asheville always gives, to come back again soon.